Which education-financing route fits your situation in Singapore?

 Suitable for:

-• Local students in private institutions
+• Students at private institutions

-• Parents funding children’s education
+• Parents supporting a child’s education

 Instalment plans from education providers